LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/10_handling_input/index.md

 [!code-csharp[](./snippets/gamepadstate.cs)]

+> [!NOTE]
-You may notice however, that the GamePadState also requires a controller index, as more than one can be connected at the same time.
+> You may notice however, that the GamePadState also requires a controller index, as more than one can be connected at the same time.
 The latest Xbox console for instance can support up to 8 controllers at a time, for this reason you need to specify which controller you are listening for.
 Additionally, if you want ANY controller to start your game, you will need to loop through all possible controllers each frame until the first one "picks up".

 #### DPad